Puh. This is a difficult post to write because, for me, it signals a change that once set in motion cannot be stopped.

 That’s what you have to learn, too, in order to save yourself from the point of no return.

 If you want your business to grow and earn you a comfortable income, you have to learn to let go and give up some control.
 Investing in tools or people seems like the biggest stretch in the world when you’re struggling (either financially or mentally) but taking just a few things off your plate frees up time to focus on things that SHOULD be your responsibility.

 I never want you to wake up in pain or realize that you don’t actually like what you do, so take the time to learn the tools that can help you and create systems that allow your business to run with or without you.

 BTW, why didn’t I sell my business outright?
 A few reasons:

 Reason #1: I spoke to a business broker last year about it, and everyone they sent my way rubbed me the wrong way for one reason or another.
 I said in the podcast, I felt a bit like Willy Wonka weeding out these Veruca Salts to find my Charlie.
 I just wasn’t enthused with the prospects.

 Reason #2: I didn’t really want to spend the time and the effort, full truth.

 Reason #3: I knew I had meat in this business, and that was in my formulas and my resources.
-I thought about how I struggled to figure out ways to get custom packaging, or finding a source for a good patchouli essential oil, and that there had always been others I’d reach out to who were in the same boat.
+I thought about how I struggled to figure out ways to get custom packaging, or finding a source for a good patchouli essential oil, and that there had always been others I’d reach out to those who were in the same boat.
 So I decided that I wanted to take my experience, knowledge, and contacts, and offer it to anyone that was willing to invest in themselves to succeed.
 Beauty Biz Pro is my complete skincare biz in a box and is coming soon.
-It’ll include my formulas, connections, resources, and opportunities to have mastermind sessions with me and others, because no one succeeds alone.
+It’ll include my formulas, connections, resources, and opportunities to have mastermind sessions with me and others because no one succeeds alone.
 It’s coming soon, but you can join the waitlist to get more info on the site if that’s something you’re into.